guettli/django-htmx-fun/README.md

 Above naming pattern makes it very use to get to the corresponding code.

 Imagine you get a message from tool monitoring your servers.
 There is an exception at URL "/sunshine/123", then I know the name of the method which handles this URL.
-It is "sunshine_page".
+The method is "sunshine_page()".

 If you need several pages for a model, then you will not use "/sunshine/foo" and "/sunshine/bar", but instead "/sunshine_foo" and "/sunshine_bar".